samartsevigor/change-analyzer/README.md

 - Identifies changed Solidity files between two commits
 - Detects specific contracts and methods that have been modified
 - Supports custom ignore patterns via `.scopeignore` file
-- Outputs a structured JSON file with changed declarations
 - Integration with Savant.chat audit service to submit changes for professional review

 ## Usage